agi-brain/xuance/docs/source/documents/api/policies/gaussian_marl.rst

 Gaussian-MARL
 =======================================

-In this module, we define several classes related to the components of the MARL policies, such as the Q-networks, actor networks, critic policies, and the policies.
+In this module, we define several classes related to the components of the MARL policies with Gaussian distributions, such as the Q-networks, actor networks, critic policies, and the policies.
+These policies are used to generate actions from continuous aciton spaces, and calculate the values.

 .. raw:: html